yangyt96/yangyt96.github.io/blog/2021/ssh-comm-of-zedboard-pc-ethernet/content.md

 ![win_ethernet_enable](./win_ethernet_enable.png)

+### 6. Ping your Zedboard
-5. Open Windows 10 CMD and test whether you can ping to your Zedboard through Ethernet by typing the following command in Windows 10 CMD.
+Open Windows 10 CMD and test whether you can ping to your Zedboard through Ethernet by typing the following command in Windows 10 CMD.

 ```bash
 ping 169.254.154.249